thargor6/JWildfireSwan/README.md

 ## Project goals
 ![Example 4](example4.jpg?raw=true)
 The basic idea is to use standard Web-technologies to create an application which allows playful access to the fascinating world of fractal flames, without barriers.
-So is shall be simple to use and require no certain hardware or operating system.
+So it shall be simple to use and require no certain hardware or operating system.

 It is a clear side-project (rather than a replacement) to JWildfire and will never have such a lot of features (by design).
 So it is more a game than a professional application, even you will be able to